Workout guide

 • Load the plan once, then execute.
 Pick Max Power in the app and let timers handle the structure instead of reprogramming the monitor each visit.

 • Drink during rests.
-High-intensity erg work is dehydrating even in a cool room.
+High-intensity rowing work is dehydrating even in a cool room.

 • Eat to support the work.
 Power intervals cost energy; under-fuelling shows up as flat splits long before you notice hunger.